mbahgatTech/Shell/README.md

 - myPath: Default = /bin.
 - myHISTFILE: Default = ~/.CIS3110_history.
   - Display contents using "history" command.
+  - Display last n commands using "history <n>".
+  - Clear history file using "history -c".
 - myHOME: Home directory variable.

 ## Download & Run Information
 - Clone the repository into your local POSIX machine.
+- Launch your terminal and make sure your current working directory is where you downloaded this folder.
+Use cd <dirpath>.
 - Run the "make" command in your terminal to generate the executable "myShell".
 - Run the progam using "./myShell" command.